Extremadura has 2 provinces:

 The Roman Theatre at Merida

-The topography of Caceres province is dominated by the Sierra de Gredos to the North West, the Sierra de Guadalupe to the South West, and the valley and plains of the river Tajo which flows westwards across the centre of Caceres, through Portugal, to meet the sea at Lisbon.
+The topography of Caceres province (the second largest province in Spain) is dominated by the Sierra de Gredos to the North West, the Sierra de Guadalupe to the South West, and the valley and plains of the river Tajo which flows westwards across the centre of Caceres, through Portugal, to meet the sea at Lisbon.

 Part of the River Tajo valley forms the Monfrague National Park - a bird watchers paradise.